SIGSEGV-0x7/EWAS/README.md

 ### Data/

-This directory is used to store any large file.
+This directory is used to store any large data files.
 It has been added to .gitignore in order to avoid long upload and download time.
-The read_this.txt file is used as a place holder file.
+The read_this.txt file is used as a place holder.

 ### Extract/

 * Input file:
   * Apache Parquet file
+* Jupyter Notebook file:
+  * extract.ipynb
 * Output file:
-  * original_url.csv
   * origin_surt_url.csv
-* Jupyter Notebook file:
-  * extract.ipynb

 ### SimpleHash/